miktab/GovHack2021/README.md

 implications of admission can be so deadly?

 # Trust, but Verify
-To "trust, buy verify" comes from the rhyming Russian Proverb and is in my opinion a very wise philosophy.
+To "trust, but verify" comes from the rhyming Russian Proverb and is in my opinion a very wise philosophy.

 So this weekend I explored 2 methods for the anonymous submission of survey responses that aims to protect the privacy or all participants.